guidion-digital/terrappy/README.md

 - Provide _predefined_ policies in `var.applications{}.application_policy_arns`
 - Create roles with the required policies attached, and pass their names down via environment variables to the application that is to run in the workspace

 In all cases the `var.applications{}.application_role_arn_names` list must contain roles that the services will assume, and the service type must be in the `var.applications{}.service_types` list.
-Only these roles (and those services) will be allowed to be allowed to be passed by the workspace user to the service.
+Only these roles will be allowed to be passed by the workspace user to the service, and only the services listed in them allowed to assume them.
 This isn't a concern when only using `var.applications{}.application_policy`, since the role that ends up in is automatically added to the list.

 ## Application Modules